-This developmental milestones chart has information based off information found at the CDC website which can be found at www.cdc.gov.
+This diagram has information based off information found at the CDC website which can be found at www.cdc.gov.
 The information has been summarized and put into this neat little developmental milestones chart for easy reading.
 Please feel free to use this however you like, just please attribute it.

 There are many more developmental milestones, but these are the main ones.
 Some children will exhibit a few of these milestones.
 Some children may show all of them and more.
 Every child is different.
 A delay or absence of a certain milestone could be an indicator of something, or it could be nothing at all.
 Some milestones could also be mistaken as being delayed, when the child really is communicating or showing something in a different way.
 For a long time, my oldest son made sipping noises to indicate that he wanted a drink instead of asking.
 It ended up being nothing.

 If you feel that your child should be exhibiting certain milestones and they have not, consult your pediatrician if you have concerns.
 This developmental milestones chart is for informational purposes only.
 Thank you for taking the time to read this.